Edge Databases – from trends to use cases

 lack-of-core-tech-for-the-edge

-An edge database is a new type of database specifically tailored to the unique requirements of the Edge Computing topology.
-An edge database has specific features that make it easy for application developers to use decentralized data from edge devices when and where needed and focus on value creation.
-It removes the burden of implementing underlying functionalities for secure storage and the decentralized synchronization of data.
+An Edge Database is a type of database specifically tailored to the unique requirements of the Edge Computing topology.
+Edge Databases run directly on-device, locally, and make it easy for app developers to access decentralized data from edge devices when and where needed.
+Using an Edge Database removes the burden of implementing ways to synchronize data, which is non-trivial, time-consuming, risky, and brings ongoing maintenance needs.
+Let’s look at this in more detail:

-First, an edge database is optimized for resource efficiency (CPU, memory, …) and performance on resource-constrained devices (embedded devices, IoT, mobile).
-It has a small footprint of a few megabytes.
-Traditional databases such as MySQL or MongoDB are too large and cumbersome for typical edge devices, and unsuitable for computing at the edge.
+First, an Edge Database is optimized for resource efficiency (CPU, memory, …) and performance on resource-constrained devices (embedded devices, IoT, mobile).
+It has a small footprint of a few megabytes max.
+Traditional databases such as MySQL or MongoDB are too large and slow for typical edge devices, making them unsuitable for computing at the edge.
+Nevertheless, with integrations like the one between ObjectBox and MongoDB, developers can now combine ObjectBox’s on-device efficiency and offline-first capabilities of Edge Databases with MongoDB’s scalable cloud platform to enable seamless, bi-directional synchronization between the edge and the cloud.

 What is an Edge Database?